-Nuremberg is a 2000 miniseries based on the main IMT 'Nuremberg' Trials of 200 of 200 Nazi leaders for War Crimes and Crimes Against Humanity conducted during World War II.
+Nuremberg is a 2000 miniseries based on the main IMT 'Nuremberg' Trials of 200 Nazi leaders for War Crimes and Crimes Against Humanity conducted during World War II.
 It consisted of two episodes and starred Alec Baldwin, Brian Cox, Michael Ironside, Jill Hennessey, Christopher Plummer, Colm Feore and many, many others.

 Some tout it as an almost propagandistic re-iteration of the contemporary US government's portrayal of the trial process.
 Others note that it is flawed, especially in its sympathetic portrayal of such figures as Albert Speer, but is nonetheless an interesting miniseries with well-developed characters which stimulates interest in the events.

 The plot spaces from the capture of the main Nazi war criminals to the end of the trial, as the historical accuracy varies from one point to the next.

 - Actually Pretty Funny: While being questioned on the stand, Herman Göering is asked who came up with the idea to make Hitler both head of government and head of state.
 Göering claims that the Nazis modelled it after the similar dual roles of the U.S. President.
 The American prosecutors are visibly annoyed by this, but the chief British prosecutor can't resist a chuckle at his allies' expense.

 - Anti-Villain: Invoked by Albert Speer in his self-portrayal, and played straight in this miniseries.
 As You Know the 'anti-Nazi' attitudes which he claimed to have had during the war never manifested themselves until his capture, until which point he had only ever been a loyal and active Nazi.note

 - Armor-Piercing Question: Robert Jackson considers quitting, prompting his assistant to ask him "Does Herman Göering actually believe in his ideals more than you believe in yours?"